fortrabbit/blog/on-php-deadlines.md

 title: On upcoming PHP deadlines
 created: 2018-09-06
 author: fl
-excerpt: "PHP 5.6 and PHP 7.0 deadlines: Why is so much old PHP around?
+intro: "PHP 5.6 and PHP 7.0 deadlines: Why is so much old PHP around?
 What we will do!"
 figure:
   src: php56-deadline-poster.jpg
 tag: